Best fonts in Squarespace: 2023 fonts list and font pairings

 Neue Haas Grotesk Display

-I love this font so much that I used it as the paragraph font on my new brand agency website.
+I love this font so much that I used it as the paragraph font on my (now defunct) brand agency website.

 You might not know this font by this name because it was changed to Helvetica.
 Yes, this is a good old dependable Helvetica by it’s original name!